confluentinc/ksql/docs/reference/server-configuration.md

 Also enables the [`/clusterStatus` endpoint](../developer-guide/ksqldb-rest-api/cluster-status-endpoint.md).
 The default is `false`.

+When heartbeating is enabled with the default (recommended) send interval of 100ms, it can generate a lot of noise in the ksqlDB server log.
+You can reduce log noise with heartbeating enabled by setting either the `ksql.endpoint.logging.ignored.paths.regex` or `ksql.logging.server.rate.limited.request.paths` configurations.

 !!! important
     Be careful when you change heartbeat configuration values, because the stability and availability of ksqlDB applications depend sensitively on them.